pupilfirst/pupilfirst/docs/developers/upgrading.md

 Your current version can be found in `Pupilfirst::Application::VERSION` or in the Docker image tag.

+### 2022.3

+This version adds support for running multiple cohorts in a course.
+This is a not a breaking change, but involves a lot of changes in the organisation of student data.
+If you are using the GraphQL API, you will need to update your queries to reflect the new structure.

 ### 2022.2

 This version adds a new start script (`bin/start`) for the LMS that responds to new environment variables `PROCESS_TYPE`, `WORKER_MIGRATE` and `WORKER_SETUP_CRON`.
 These variables must be set when deploying to DigitalOcean App Platform.
 When deploying to Heroku, the recommended approach has changed to pushing official Docker images to Heroku's Container Registry, and then releasing these images to dynos.
 This replaces the older time-consuming, failure-prone build process on Heroku.
 On Heroku, you'll also need to set a new environment variable - `TINI_SUBREAPER`.
 Please go through updated deployment documentation for both these platforms for more information.